 This presentation was first given to local businesses based in Hampshire, UK in November 2015.
-Its aim being to raise awareness of Google AdWords, in terms of the possibilities, the pitfalls and some basic tips for anyone considering starting their own Google ads campaign.
+Its aim being to raise awareness of Google ‘AdWords' – now Google Ads, in terms of the possibilities, the pitfalls and some basic tips for anyone considering starting their own Google Ads campaign.

 It’s totally trackable.
 This is important.
 We see a lot of people advertising without implementing what we call conversion tracking.
 The tools are through either Google AdWords or through Google Analytics to set up so that you can record down to the keyword level how your campaigns are performing.
 That could be somebody signing up as a registration for a newsletter or whether somebody’s made a post on your site.
 It is all completely trackable.